tpudlik/bioprinter_host/README.md

 run the program.

+### Example Files ###

+To test the printer you may wish to print one of the test images, `heart.png` or `own_img_cross.png`.
+To do so, run

+    python main.py ./example_files/heart.png

+or,

+    python main.py ./example_files/own_img_cross.png

 ## TO DO ##

-*   Use the `logging` module to keep track of the responses sent by the Arduino.
+*   Use the `logging` module to keep track of the G-CODES sent and Arduino responses received.
+*   Redo the command line interface.
+The `-t` option should be scrapped, replaced by autorecognition.
+The `-r` option should also be scrapped: the communication on the serial port should always be recorded in a log file.
+A `--quiet` option should be introduced to suppress the printing of the serial port chatter to STDOUT.
+(The two latter changes will be much easier once the `logging` module is put to use.)
 *   Add more tests, including dependecy tests.
-*   Clean up the source: keep all tests and related files in the `tests` subdirectory.
+*   Clean up the source: some of the files in `example_files` should probably be moved to `tests`.
 *   `HEIGHT`, `WIDTH` in config should be max values, not only accepted sizes.
 *   Finish `test_recover_csv_from_gcode.py`.